Sonetel/sonetel-python/README.md

 ## 1. Introduction
 The Sonetel API is a REST based web-service that enables you to manage your Sonetel account from your own platform or service.
 You can manage your account, your phone numbers and make callback calls etc.

-This Python module provides an easy-to-use interface to integrate Sonetel's APIs with your service.
+This Python package provides an easy-to-use interface to integrate Sonetel's APIs with your service.
 For more information about the API, please see the [documentation](https://docs.sonetel.com/).

 ## 2. Get Started

-To use the module, you need a Sonetel account.
+To use the package, you need a Sonetel account.
 If you don't already have one, get a free account from <a href="https://app.sonetel.com/register?tag=api-developer&simple=true">sonetel.com</a>.

 ### 2.1 Installation

 #### 2.1.1 PIP

 This is the recommended way to install the module.
-This installs the latest stable version from the Python Package Index.
+It installs the latest stable version from the Python Package Index.

 `pip install sonetel`

 #### 2.1.2 Git

-To get the latest features, clone a specific [tag](https://github.com/Sonetel/sonetel-python/tags) and [follow these instructions](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to build the module locally.
+To get the latest features, clone [the repository](https://github.com/Sonetel/sonetel-python) and [follow these instructions](https://packaging.python.org/en/latest/tutorials/packaging-projects/) to build the SDK locally.

 ### 2.2 Usage

-To use the SDK, add the following line to the top of your script.
+To use the SDK, add the following line to the top of your Python program.

 `import sonetel`

 Here's a description of the various modules and the methods available with each.
-#### 2.2.1 Auth module
+#### 2.2.1 Auth

 The Auth module is used to generate and manage access tokens.